rotemyohanan/time-machine/Spring/The Big Picture.md

 may be multiple databases, or a mix of databases and other transactional or non-transactional legacy systems or other enterprise resources.
 The same fundamental architecture is applicable in either case.
 This is often referred to as the EIS (Enterprise Information System) tier.
 In a J2EE application, all layers except the EIS tier will run in the application server or web container.
-Domain objects will typically be passed up to the presentation layer, which will display data they contain, but not modify them, which will occur only within the transactional boundaries defined by the business services layer.
-Thus there is no need for distinct Transfer Objects, as used in traditional J2EE architecture.
+Domain objects will be passed up to the presentation layer, which will display data they contain, but not modify them, which will occur only within the transactional boundaries defined by the business services layer.
-In the following sections we'll discuss each of these layers in turn, beginning closest to the database.
-Important Spring aims to decouple architectural layers, so that each layer can be modified as far as possible without impacting other layers.
-No layer is aware of the concerns of the layer above;
-as far as possible, dependency is purely on the layer immediately below.
-Dependency between layers is normally in the form of interfaces, ensuring that coupling is as loose as possible.